aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_02_Boosting_Python.md

 ```{code-cell} ipython3
 %time _, c_p, _ = csolver.c_gauss_seidel(c_p, b, dx, tol, max_it)
 ```

+You can see that the Cython code runs faster than that with Numba.
+This is the price we pay for choosing to only partially compile our code using Numba.
+There is *interpreter overhead*, as Python interpreter compiles the source code into bytecode before executing it at each iteration.
+This is the example, though, when "slow" implementation is deliberate.
+The interpreter overhead is so little that we don't mind having it to be able to log the iteration progress with `tqmd` package.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(2, 2, figsize=(16, 10))